wileyfoxyx/yam-scripts/README.md

 ## In English
 A set of Python-based mini-applications based on [unofficial API by MarshalX](https://github.com/MarshalX/yandex-music-api) aimed at fetching some basic information from Yandex Music streaming service.

-In order to use the scripts, you will have to get a token (see [here](https://yandex-music.readthedocs.io/en/main/token.html) (in Russian) how to get it) and insert it into the application code instead of “`YOUR_TOKEN`” where necessary.
+In order to use the scripts, you will have to get a token (see [here](https://yandex-music.readthedocs.io/en/main/token.html) (in Russian) how to get it) and insert it into the application code instead of “`YOUR_TOKEN`” where necessary, or insert when the script will asks you for it.

-You also will have to install the 'yandex-music' module from the command line of your OS by entering:
+For most of the script you also will have to install the 'yandex-music' module from the command line of your OS by entering:
 ```
 pip install -U yandex-music
 ```